About the SOFIs

 Each semester, students are asked to comment on the instruction they received in their courses via the SOFI (Student Opinion of Faculty Instruction) instrument.
-Geneseo collects this information using the suvey tool in KnighWeb.
+Geneseo collects this information using the survey tool in KnightWeb.
 During the last two weeks of the semester for full term courses, students are asked to log on to KnightWeb and complete the SOFIs for each course they are taking.
 For full term courses, instructors have the option to activate the SOFIs during the 3rd week before the end of the semester.
 For shorter courses, the SOFIs will activate eight days before the end of the part of term; the last day of the term, the SOFIs will be off.

 The online SOFIs are anonymous; the faculty members are not able to determine students' identities.
 Although the SOFIs are housed in KnightWeb, this simply facilitates and authenticates the link between students and courses.
-Once students submit their SOFI repsonses, the link between students' identity in KnightWeb and their responses is severed.
+Once students submit their SOFI responses, the link between students' identity in KnightWeb and their responses is severed.
 One of the tenets of the SOFI is to be grade neutral – that is the SOFI should be completed before students have their final grades and the SOFI results are not released to faculty until all final grades have been submitted.
 The SOFIs are not available once finals start and grades are available to students through KnightWeb.

 There are three main uses of the SOFI results at Geneseo: